-(Last Updated on : 05/07/2011)
+(Last Updated on : 13/02/2015)

-Games in Indian wedding are performed by the bride and groom and their relatives.
+are performed by the bride and groom and their relatives.
 The funny and light-hearted games help to unite the two families.
 In Indian wedding there are several games.
 Some of them are as follows.

 Fish the Ring

-and the couple are asked to 'fish'.
+and the couple is asked to 'fish'.
 Whoever finds the ring first will always have the upper hand.

 Jutti Chupai (Hiding the Shoes)

 When the couple reaches the mandap for the 'pheras', the groom removes his shoes.
 The bridesmaid hides his shoes.
 After the ceremony is complete and the groom gets up to leave the mandap, the bridesmaids surround him and demand a preposterous sum of money in exchange for his shoes

-This is a game played at the groom's house.
+is played at the groom's house.
 The sisters of the groom block the entrance door as the new bride arrives in her husband's home.
 Pretending to be helpful they point to a covered heap.
 With a gilded cover placed over a mound supposedly to uncover the family deity - and they ask the bride to bow her head to it before entering.
 The bride, ever anxious to oblige, dutifully bows her head.
 However, the cover is pulled off to reveal a pile of old footwear cleverly arranged in a mound.
+The tradition of worshiping the shoes brings about a situation of laughter and the bride gets a number of friends in the process.

-In another attempt to predict the future of the couple`s married life, the bride is given a knotted string to unwind.
+to unwind.
 She and her husband use one hand each to unravel the knots.
 The sooner they unravel them, the greater the ease with which they will face life's struggles.

-A pillow is held between the shoulders of the bride and groom who sit with their backs to each other.
+, a pillow is held between the shoulders of the bride and groom who sit with their backs to each other.
 They are asked questions to which they have to reply in "Yes' or "No" by nodding their heads.
 Since they cannot see each other they do not know how the other is responding.
 For the gathering it is great fun to watch the newly-weds reply similarly or differently to each query.